 Shaharshanbe Suri (Ancient fire jumping festival)

 Shaharshanbe suri or red Wednesday takes place on the last day Tuesday of Iranian year.
 Most people and families gather to the specific place or other public areas to fire pile of bushes or woods and then jump over that.
 While they are jumping, they sing a song; “your red color for me, my yellow color for you" which means give me your beautiful red color and take my sickly pallor.
-Iranians believe that unhappiness, sickness and all bad things burn in fire and bring them happiness instead
+Iranians believe that sadness, illness and all bad things burn in fire and bring them happiness instead.

 It is the longest night of the year, just a minute longer which means birth!
 This night is celebrated because of victory of sun and warmth against evil and coldness.
-Whole family get together in the house of eldest member and stay up all night to have fun and eat nuts, watermelon and pomegranate which are integral parts of this celebration.
-A very respectful part of customs of this night is reading hafez and poems out loud as fortune telling verses.
+Whole family get together in the house of eldest member and stay up all night to have fun and eat nuts, watermelon and pomegranate which are inseperable parts of this celebration.
+A very respectful part of customs of this night is reading The Divan of Hafiz/Hafez and and other poems out loud as fortune telling verses.
 This celebration actually strengthens the family bonds as well.

 Kashan rosewater festival

-Every may ine of the most thrilling traditional festivals of Iran is took place in Kashan.
-Kashan roswater festival is really popular among Iranian and tourists.
+Every may, the most interesting traditional festivals of Iran is took place in Kashan.
+Kashan roswater festival is really popular among Iranians and tourists.
 The beauty of rose flower, its extraordinary fragrance and also its various applications in persian foods attract numerous visitors annually.
 Production of rosewater is so stunning which is done traditionally.
 To watch out the extraction process from boiling to producing or to help in picking up the pink Mohammadi rose blossoms, definitely take part in this unmissable traditional festival.

-If you want to have particular insights into the Shia muslims, travel to Iran during muharam(first month of Islamic calendar) to participate in the most significant events of Shiamuslims in Iran.
-In Tasua ana Ashura which refer to ninth and tenth of muharam in the Islamic calendar.
-People mourn for the murder of hossein ibn Ali (grandson of prophet Mohammad).
+If you want to have particular insights into the Shia Islam, travel to Iran during Muharram(first month of islamic calendar) to participate in the most significant events of Shia muslims in Iran.
+In Tasu'a ana Ashura which refer to ninth and tenth of muharram in the Islamic calendar.
+People mourn for the murder of Husayn ibn Ali (grandson of prophet Mohammad).
 Iranian mourn is moseques, and streets to in huge groups and through differet shows.
-A very amazing form of mourning is Ta'zieh; it is a kind of street theater and narrative, musical and religious performance which narrate the epic struggle and oppressed martyrdom of Imam hossein and his companions.
+A very amazing form of mourning is Ta'zieh (Unesco intangible cultural heritage); it is a kind of street theater and narrative, musical and religious performance which narrate the epic struggle and oppressed martyrdom of Imam hossein and his companions.

 Iran is the biggest producer of pomegranate.
 Annually, in Autumn pomegranate festival is held in the focal cities of Iranian pomegranate production.
 This jewel-toned fruit is so important and popular among Iranian as variety of products are derived from pomegranate from juice to pomegranate paste that are really practical in persian cuisines.
 Visitors visit pomegranate orchards in local gardens and the celebrators play musical instruments and sing local songs to amuse people.